aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/5-submit-data-to-chain.md

 };
 ```

-- `type` is the function type we want to hit - our create_list function is an `entry` type function
+- `type` is the function type we want to hit - our `create_list` function is an `entry` type function.
-- `function`- is built from the module address, module name and the function name
+- `function`- is built from the module address, module name and the function name.
-- `type_arguments`- this is for the case a move function expects a generic type argument
+- `type_arguments`- this is for the case a Move function expects a generic type argument.
-- `arguments` - the argument the function expects, in our case it doesn’t expect any arguments
+- `arguments` - the arguments the function expects, in our case it doesn’t expect any arguments.

 Next, we submit the transaction payload and wait for its response.
 The response returned from the `signAndSubmitTransaction` function holds the transaction hash.
-Since it can take a bit for the transaction to fully submitted to chain and we also want to make sure it submitted successfully, we `waitForTransaction` and only then we can set our local `accountHasList` state to true.
+Since it can take a bit for the transaction to be fully submitted to chain and we also want to make sure it is submitted successfully, we `waitForTransaction`.
+And only then we can set our local `accountHasList` state to `true`.

-5. Before testing our App, let’s tweak our UI a bit and add a Spinner component to show up while we are waiting for the transaction.
+5. Before testing our app, let’s tweak our UI a bit and add a Spinner component to show up while we are waiting for the transaction.
-   Add a local state to keep track whether a transaction is in progress
+   Add a local state to keep track whether a transaction is in progress:

 ```ts
 const [transactionInProgress, setTransactionInProgress] = useState<boolean>(false);
 ```

-6. Update our `addNewList` function to update the local state
+6. Update our `addNewList` function to update the local state:

 ```js
 const addNewList = async () => {